Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/SortingFormatting.md

 ## Advanced Formatting Techniques

 ### Custom Number Formats
-You can create custom number formats for specific needs:
+You can create custom number formats for specific needs.

 1. Select the cells to format.
 2. Click on **Format** > **Number** > **Custom number format**.